📓3.1: Using Bootstrap Classes

 What is Bootstrap?

-Bootstrap provides a collection of CSS and JavaScript-based design templates for layout, typography, forms, buttons, navigation, and other reusable components.
-You are free to use whichever Bootstrap components you choose, while adding your own on top.
-There are thousands of websites out there that are built on Bootstrap, but with their own design.
+classes and JavaScript-based design templates for layout, typography, forms, buttons, navigation, and other reusable webpage components.
+You are free to use whichever Bootstrap components you choose, while adding your own on top!
+There are thousands of websites out there that are built on Bootstrap, but with their own customizations.

 Bootstrap can be used to build websites of any scale, from small blogs to large corporate websites.
 Organizations that use Bootstrap include NASA, FIFA, Newsweek, VOGUE and many more.